nafasebra/awesome-webdesign-tools/README.md

 - [Make gitignore files](https://www.toptal.com/developers/gitignore) - make gitignore files as easy.

 - [CSS loading animations](https://www.html-code-generator.com/css/loading-animation-generator) - CSS loading circle and create online CSS Loading effect animations.

-- [Heroicons](https://heroicons.dev/) - Heroicons is a collection of MIT open source interface icons for web and app development.
-- [Heroicons](https://heroicons.com/) - Beautiful hand-crafted SVG icons, by the makers of Tailwind CSS (like previos website)
-- [Iconfinder](https://www.iconfinder.com) - Iconfinder is the world's largest marketplace for icons, illustrations and 3D illustrations in SVG, AI, and PNG format.
-- [Tabler Icons](https://tablericons.com/) - 800+ Highly customizable & free SVG icons
-- [Icon8](https://icons8.com/) - Download design elements for free: icons, photos, vector illustrations, and music for your videos.
-All the assets made by designers → consistent quality ⚡️
-- [CSS icons](https://css.gg/app) - App for css.gg icons with custom selection for all pure CSS icons
-- [Icons JS](https://icones.js.org/) - A list of awesome icons
-- [3DIcons](https://3dicons.co/) - 1440+ beautifully crafted open-source 3D icons.
-You can use completely free and without attribution for personal or commercial project
-- [Iconer](https://iconer.app/) - list of many icons
-- [Radix icons](https://www.radix-ui.com/icons) - A crisp set of 15×15 icons designed by the WorkOS team.
-- [Icon sccut](https://iconscout.com/) - Access 8.2 Million+ free or premium vector icons, illustrations, 3D illustrations, and Lottie animations for any design.

 - [SVG to JSX](https://svg2jsx.com/) - convert SVG to JSX to use in ReactJS apps.